-City owned parcel, with corner sign and memorial.
-Just open space.
-No parking and not accessible.
+City owned grass parcel with sign and memorial but no parking or accessibility.

 City Center Plaza - Small Park

 City Centre Plaza is part of existing road right-ofway on Central Park Boulevard which has been upgraded with landscaping and street furnishings.
 It has been the venue for various programs and events.